opekope2/OptiGUI/docs/index.md

 I also found it confusing using `#!properties container=chest`, as there is no way to specify whether to replace the texture of a single chest, and adding `_barrel` to it was a mistake, because OptiFine ignores `_barrel` as mentioned in [#30](https://github.com/opekope2/OptiGUI/issues/30).

-I introduced OptiGUI-specific configuration files in OptiGUI 2.1.0-beta.1, which enables the use of more precise selectors to choose when to replace the texture.
-These can be found [here](format.html).
-More selectors are planned to be added in later versions, you can check out [GitHub issues](https://github.com/opekope2/OptiGUI) to see some of them.
+~~I introduced OptiGUI-specific configuration files in OptiGUI 2.1.0-beta.1, which enables the use of more precise selectors to choose when to replace the texture.
+These can be found [here](INI.md).
+More selectors are planned to be added in later versions, you can check out [GitHub issues](https://github.com/opekope2/OptiGUI) to see some of them.~~

+I introduced JSON-based configuration files in OptiGUI 3.0.0-alpha.1, which uses NBT data to match blocks, entities, items, and more.
+This supports modded blocks, entites, and items out-of-the-box, and it documented [here](JSON.md).

 ## Hybrid resource packs